Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 ## Set Up

-- Extract the folder from the `.zip` file and `cd` into it
+- Extract the folder from the `.zip` file.
+- Open the folder `"full-stack-react-mastermind"`
+- The folder contains your backend app and your frontend app
+- Open both apps in their own VS Code window
-- Install the Node modules: `$ npm i`
+- Install the `node_modules`: `$ npm i`
-- Open the code in VS Code: `$ code .`

-Next, do `$ npm run build` so that the server can boot up without errors (it needs a favicon in the build folder).

-Also, there is a `config/database.js` module that connects to a hosted MongoDB.
-The `DATABASE_URL` is stored in a a **.env** file, which you will need to create because they are git ignored.
-I will provide the connection string or you can use your own.
+- Inside of `config/database.js`, a `.env` variable is being referenced to connect to a cloud-hosted database on MongoDB Atlas; we need to create the `.env` file, and then add an `env` variable that references our own MongoDB Connection URI

 <br>
 <br>